Skip to main content

 So How Does It Work?

 Like its name indicates, EMDR uses the client’s eye movements to diminish the power of distress from traumatic events.
 The EMDR therapist will use finger movements, hand or toe tapping, musical tones, or a machine to produce the eye movements in the client.
-Although it may sound odd at first, most EMDR therapists will allow clients to get used to the method of producing eye movements (especially if some kind of machinery is used) before officially starting treatment.
+It may sound odd at first!
+Most EMDR therapists will allow clients to get used to the method of producing eye movements (especially if some kind of machinery is used) before officially starting treatment.

 But how does a trauma victim experience reduced trauma just by moving their eyes?

-First, the EMDR therapist will ask the client to think of their traumatic memory, so that it starts to be felt on an emotional or physiological level, but that the client can still tolerate.
-More specifically, the client will work to identify a vivid memory of the traumatic event, negative beliefs brought about by trauma, and the related emotional and physical sensations of the trauma.
-Then, as the client starts to process the memory and disturbing feelings, he or she will move their eyes back and forth with the therapist’s fingers, taps, or signals.
+First, the EMDR therapist will ask the client to think of their traumatic memory.
+The client will start to feel the memory on an emotional or physiological level, but one that they can still tolerate.
+More specifically, the client will work to identify a vivid memory of the traumatic event.
+They’ll also think about negative beliefs brought about by trauma, and the related emotional and physical sensations of the trauma.
+As the client starts to process the memory and disturbing feelings, they will move their eyes back and forth with the therapist’s fingers, taps, or signals.

 The eye movements allow the brain to reprocess the traumatic event, negative beliefs, and the emotional and physiological impacts in a way that alleviates the trauma.

-This is able to happen because the eye movements that occur while remembering the trauma allows the client’s brain to activate neural networks that lead to a repairing experience.
+This is able to happen because of the eye movements that occur while remembering the trauma.
+These movements allow the client’s brain to activate neural networks that lead to a repairing experience.
 It also strengthens the neural networks associated with positive memories, emotions, and thoughts.
 In fact, it can be an incredibly healing experience for survivors of trauma!

-If you are still confused about how this works (which is perfectly normal), it could be helpful to think about REM (rapid eye movement) sleep.
+If you are still confused about how this works, that’s perfectly normal.
+It could be helpful to think about REM (rapid eye movement) sleep.
 While sleeping, the human body naturally moves the eyes quickly in order to help the brain process different events from the day!

 In EMDR therapy, the therapist is almost recreating these same types of eye movements to help the client reprocess the traumatic event in a way that helps ease the amount of emotional distress.